w3f/Grants-Program/applications/dgov-proposal-standard.md

 ## Project Overview :page_facing_up:

+With battle hardened experience from Edgeware, one of the most active proposal and governance system within the substrate ecosystem, we have developed some insight to improve the proposal process.
+The

+Currently proposal platforms like Commonwealth enable off-chain proposals for communities, but they are a governance risk to a community, where the proposal history is stuck within a centralised off-chain system.

 If this application is in response to an RFP, please indicate this on the first line of this section.